 Attendance in class

-You will need to attend 2 full days and one part day classes per week for 20 weeks.
+You will need to attend 2 full days and one part day classes per week over two semesters.

 As well as the in-class component, you maybe required to complete additional study each week outside of class hours, including private study, assignment preparation, and research.